-The Company has incurred a net loss in 2014 of \$4.8 million and is expected to continue to generate losses while it continues to be an exploration-stage company.
+The Company has incurred a net loss for the three months ended June 30, 2014 of \$0.5 million and is expected to continue to generate losses while it continues to be an exploration-stage company.
 The Company anticipates significant expenditures for its mineral exploration programs.
 Since most exploration projects do not result in the discovery of commercially productive mineral reserves and are ultimately expensed in full, the Company expects to report net losses into the foreseeable future.